sg893052/sonic-buildimage/L3/DHCP_Relay/dhcp_relay_enhancements.md

 config interface ip dhcp-relay max-hop-count add Vlan100 3
 ```

-Note that in case of IPv4, the relay discards any incoming DHCP packet received with relay agent option 82.
-The hop limit for IPv4 is applicable only for packets without relay agent option.

 ### 3.1.3 Source interface selection
 DHCP relay provides a source interface configuration option which specifies the source address to be used for relayed packets.
 If the source interface is not specified, the source IP address in the relayed packet is automatically determined by the routing stack based on the outgoing interface.
 The Linux kernel chooses the first address configured on the interface which falls in the same network as the destination address or nexthop router.